Cancer Research UK logo.

 Lymphoedema in the head or neck can also cause symptoms inside your mouth and throat.
 This may include swelling of your tongue and other parts of your mouth.

-Tell your doctor or nurse straight away if you have:
+Tell your surgeon or nurse straight away if you have:

 • any swelling or a feeling of fullness or pressure